Geoarbitrage: The Pros, Cons, and How To of Moving to Save Money

 I thought I’d have difficulty adjusting to life in a smaller city.
 I grew up in Chicago and lived in Los Angeles for most of my adult life, so I always considered myself a city girl.
 But small towns can be just as lively as big cities.

 Savannah was the best of both worlds.
-There are tons of things to do in Savannah, it has a hopping downtown scene, nearby beaches, and all the amenities you would need, but with small crowds and little traffic.
+There are tons of things to do in Savannah, it has a hopping downtown scene, nearby beaches, and all the amenities you would need, but with small crowds and little traffic (Compared to Los Angeles – people from Savannah may fight me on this!)

 Much of Pennsylvania is much more rural, but the state has a few incredible cities to visit, like Philadelphia and Pittsburgh.
-Another big bonus is that I was able to buy a home right in the middle of a cute small town.
-There’s a grocery store, a few bars, and restaurants within walking distance, so I can still go out to eat if I desire.
+My small town has everything I need within walking distance, including a grocery store, a few bars, and a handful of restaurants.

 Are There Any Disadvantages to Geoarbitrage?